f5devcentral/f5-rseries-training/docs/rseries_appliances.rst

   :align: center
   :scale: 100%

-In the back of the HVDC (High Voltage DC) power model (future) are 2 power supplies and DC inputs.
+In the back of the HVDC (High Voltage DC) power model there are 2 power supplies and DC inputs.
 The system ships with both power supplies included.
 The back of the system also has a **Chassis Ground Terminal** which can be used when performing maintenance.
 The fan tray on the r12000-DS is removable and serviceable.

 .. image:: images/rseries_appliances/image1f.png
   :align: center